Glen Huntly railway station: Platforms and services

 Prior to closure for the Glen Huntly Road level crossing removal, Glen Huntly had one island platform with two faces, and one side platform.
 During the morning peak-hour period, Frankston-bound services used Platform 3 and Flinders Street services use Platform 1.
 Platform 2, during the morning peak-hour, is used for express services which mostly don't stop at Glen Huntly.
 In the evening peak-hour period, Frankston-bound services use Platform 2 whilst express services pass the station through Platform 3.

 When the station was reconstructed and reopened in July 2023, the one island and one side platform configuration was retained with the same platform numbering.
 Flinders Street services resumed using platform 1 while Frankston-bound services began to use Platform 3 only.
 Platform 2 is not regularly used, with non-stopping express trains passing the platform in the peak hour.
 However, the platform is bi-directional and can be used by both Flinders Street and Frankston-bound services if required.

 The station is currently served by the Frankston line, which is operated by Metro Trains Melbourne.
-The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto the Werribee or Williamstown lines via Flinders Street station.
+The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing into the City Loop.